KTX: KTX-Eum

 The KTX-Eum entered service on Jungang Line on January 4, 2021, operating between electrified section of Cheongnyangni and Andong.
+It was also introduced on Gangneung Line since August 1, 2021, replacing KTX-Sancheon which would be redeployed to other KTX lines.
 A further order of 14 six-car units was placed in December 2016, both orders are to be delivered in 2020–2021.